Skip to main content

 Step 2: Configure credible.toml

 Create a credible.toml file at assertions/credible.toml in your project root.
-This file declares which assertions protect which contracts:
+This file declares the desired release state for your project: which contracts are in scope and which assertion files should protect them.

 environment = "production"